-Most new mums (me included) do their pelvic floor exercises incorrectly.
-So if you have the time and budget, I really recommend that mothers see a women’s health physiotherapist for a personalised program to build your pelvic floor and core strength.
+Many mothers (me included) do their pelvic floor exercises incorrectly.
+So if you have the time and budget, I really recommend that you see a women’s health physiotherapist for a personalized program to build your pelvic floor and core strength.

 Listen to your body

 When pregnant, we become so much more intuitive.
 For me, pregnancy was the first time since childhood that I listened to my body.
 As you step into your role as a mother, continue to cultivate that intuition.
-Listen to your body, honour the signals it’s sending and how it’s changed, and the healthier and happier you will become.
+Listen to your body, honor the signals it’s sending and how it’s changed, and the healthier and happier you will become.

 Don’t feel pressured to return to the same exercise you’ve always done.
 Go with what makes you feel good.
 I tried so hard to do the same exercise that I used to do before I had my daughters.
 When I finally gave in and did what felt good, it was the biggest relief.

 Workout with your little ones

-- Super Pram Workout – This is a great pram workout to try.
-And it’s suitable to all levels of postnatal fitness.
-Try adding it to your next walk or even pop your baby into the pram at home and give it a try.
-Or see this post for step-by-step instructions on safe postnatal exercises to try with your pram.
+- Pram workouts – Try adding a pram workout to your next walk or even pop your baby into the pram at home and give it a try.